wakeupnemo/polymarket-research/STATE.md

 - the current feature layer is intentionally minimal and diagnostic,
 - not a final research truth layer,
 - and it is limited to the roadmap feature set already planned.
-- the current live feature build succeeds on real project data.

 Important feature semantics now in use:
 - `spread = best_ask_price - best_bid_price`